fivetran/dbt_salesforce_source/README.md

 ```

 ### Adding Passthrough Columns
 This package includes all source columns defined in the `generate_columns.sql` macro.
-To add additional columns to this package, do so using our pass-through column variables.
-This is extremely useful if you'd like to include custom fields to the package.
+You can add more columns using our passthrough column variables.
+These variables allow for the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
+Datatype casting is configured via a sql snippet within the `transform_sql` key.
+You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
+Use the below format for declaring the respective pass-through variables:

 ```yml